miriamgrigsby/vpnToggle/README.md

     update all the routes in the plist file to be your username and the location of your executable file

+    run the following command to start:

-    run launchctl load ~/Library/LaunchAgents/com.vpn.daemon.plist
+        launchctl load ~/Library/LaunchAgents/com.vpn.daemon.plist

 ### Features

-The two main features of the app connecting and disconnecting the VPN connection.
+The two main features of the app are connecting and disconnecting the VPN connection.
 When the user logs into their computer, the VPN will connect.
 The program will check every 5 seconds for user input and disconnect after 110 sec of inactivity.
 Once the computer senses user input again, the VPN will automatically reconnect, preventing any freezing or delays.

 ### Operation Overview